SabineWren/OrgFinderDeprecated/README.md

 ###long term:

-1. add passwords and restrict access to update page
+1. Add passwords and restrict access to update page

+2. Add graphs to visualize data